php-fig/fig-standards/proposed/http-message.md

      *
      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified URI fragment.
      *
-     * If the fragment is prefixed by "#", that character MUST be removed.
-     *
      * An empty fragment value is equivalent to removing the fragment.
      *